OpenBoard-org/OpenBoard/README.md

 ### Qt support
 OpenBoard can be compiled with the latest open source binaries of Qt 5.15 and Qt 6.
 On macOS, it is recommended to use Qt 6.
 You should also be able to compile OpenBoard using Qt 5.12, but it is not officially tested/supported.

+### Web Widgets

+Even with not a single bit of knowledge in C++, you can contribute to OpenBoard.
+Web Widgets are websites that you can put and use directly on the board !
+And to turn a website to an OpenBoard web widget is really simple !

+Download and install OpenBoard, and develop your web app in it.
+You'll even find a web inspector to help you debug your site.

+You'll find documentation on how to create a Web Widget from scratch or tunring your already developped web site into an OpenBoard Web Widget [here](https://github.com/OpenBoard-org/OpenBoard/wiki/Creating-Web-Widgets).